alexiscolin/create-element/README.md

 ## OPTIONS AND SETTINGS
 This function has two optionals parameters you can use with object type argument.
-The first one is set in order to define element configuration wherheas the second one is used in order to configure the insertion in the DOM.
+The first one is set in order to define element configuration wherheas the second one is used in order to configure insertion in the DOM.
 Several **optional** properties can be set inside of them:

 ### Option object (1st argument)